Skip to contentSkip to footer

 The initiative is slated to conclude on 31 December 2025, with organisers planning a review of outcomes and community feedback in early January.
 If successful, Trinity Kitchen hopes to make this an annual event, potentially expanding to include cooking workshops and nutritional seminars.

-In conclusion, the Trinity Kitchen street food initiative is making a meaningful impact on Leeds' community wellness by offering healthy, affordable meals to local residents.
+The Trinity Kitchen street food initiative is making a meaningful impact on Leeds' community wellness by offering healthy, affordable meals to local residents.
 As the programme continues through December, organisers remain optimistic about achieving their goals and further promoting healthy eating habits across the city.